godotengine/godot-docs/classes/class_tabbar.rst

 **Inherits:** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Tab bar control.
+A control that provides a horizontal bar with tabs.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Simple tabs control, similar to :ref:`TabContainer<class_TabContainer>` but is only in charge of drawing tabs, not interacting with children.
+A control that provides a horizontal bar with tabs.
+Similar to :ref:`TabContainer<class_TabContainer>` but is only in charge of drawing tabs, not interacting with children.

 .. rst-class:: classref-reftable-group